 - In Tree View select your geometry and click Clone (this function will create a scalable copy of your geometry).

 - Once the clone object is created, scale your geometry in Properties.
 Make sure that the scale factor is the same in every direction to avoid distorting your geometry!

-As an alternative to geometry scaling you can use Scale function, but it will not work on every geometry, as opposed to Clone approach.
+As an alternative to geometry scaling you can use Scale function, but it will not work on every geometry, as opposed to the Clone approach.

-If you have imported one or more CAD files and stumble into a problem either at meshing or anywhere else, it might be an indicator that the CAD file is actually not a solid, but compound of surfaces, which can cause problems for FreeCAD.
+If you have imported one or more CAD files and stumble into a problem either at meshing or anywhere else, it might be an indicator that the CAD file is actually not a solid, but a compound of surfaces, which can cause problems for FreeCAD.

 To check if your CAD is a solid:

 Click on the object in Tree View and open Python console (right-click on the icon toolbar and select Python console)

 On the lower right corner Python console will open.
 Write len(obj.Shape.Solids) and click enter.